shinnenkara/MoondepthLaravel/README.md

 `laravel-echo-server init`

-### 5. Pull .env config to ./ or creagte one from .env.example
+### 5. Pull .env config to ./ or create one from .env.example

 ### 6. Make sure that all is properly installed